dmbrownlee/demo/host/virtualbox/README.md

-This directory contains files for automating the installation of VirtalBox, Vagrant, etc on a Mac for use as a host platform for the virtual lab environment.
+This directory contains files for automating the installation of VirtualBox, Vagrant, etc on a Mac for use as a host platform for the virtual lab environment.

 Note: The Vagrantfile provided in each course currently only works with KVM virtualization on Linux.
 I'm in the process of new lab environments specifically for VirtualBox and will provide a VirtualBox specific Vagrantfile for each of those as they become available.
 For now, this is just useful for installing the virtualization platform on MacOS.